CiaranMoran27/Testing/Project/README.md

 The following was observations were made from the scatter plots:
 - Petal length Vs. petal width features appear to have the highest degree of linear correlation.
-- Petal length Vs. sepal length featues have a high degree of linear correlation with the Versicolor and Virginica species.
+- Petal length Vs. sepal length featues have a degree of linear correlation with the Versicolor and Virginica species.
-- Petal width Vs. sepal length features a medium degree of linear correlation across all species.
+- Petal width Vs. sepal length features a degree of linear correlation across all species.
 - All other feaures have a non-linear relationship.

 <br/>